blueteamer/blog/content/posts/2022-09-27-using-nat-for-internet-connection-on-hyper-v-host/index.md

 ### Step on virtual machine

 I'm not going to explain how to create a new virtual machine in Hyper-V. Pretty sure you already know that.
-If not, see [here](https://learn.microsoft.com/en-us/windows-server/virtualization/hyper-v/get-started/create-a-virtual-machine-in-hyper-v).
+If not, check out the Microsoft Learn Article[^fn1].

+[^fn1]: "Create a virtual machine in Hyper-V" [https://learn.microsoft.com/en-us/windows-server/virtualization/hyper-v/get-started/create-a-virtual-machine-in-hyper-v](https://learn.microsoft.com/en-us/windows-server/virtualization/hyper-v/get-started/create-a-virtual-machine-in-hyper-v)

 Anyways, move to the virtual machine VM1, open a command prompt and type **ncpa.cpl**.
 This opens the network adapter overview.
 Click right on the network adapter (there should be only one) and select properties.
 Choose IPv4 and edit the settings as you can see in the image below.